Pulled pork sliders

 - When the pork is done, take it out of the oven and place on a large platter.
 Allow the meat to rest for about 10 minutes.
 While it’s resting, pour any pan juices into the sauce and cook a further 5 minutes.

 - To “pull” the warm pork, remove any outer skin then use two forks.
 Using one to steady the meat, use the other to pull shreds of meat off the roast.
 Put the shredded pork in a bowl and pour half the sauce over it.
 Stir it all up well so that the pork is coated with the sauce.

-- To serve, spoon the pulled pork mixture onto the bottom half of each hamburger bun and top with some coleslaw, salad, mustard and remaining BBQ sauce on the side.
+- To serve, spoon the pulled pork mixture onto the bottom half of each slider bun and top with some coleslaw, salad, mustard and remaining BBQ sauce on the side.

 This recipe will also work with almost any slow-cooked red or white meat.
 Times will vary but the main thing is to cook the meat until it falls apart.